Skip to main content

 International Marketing (MRKT 453)

-Explore how some of the "seemingly" non-marketing issues of globalization have marketing implications.
-Learn how to market U.S. products abroad as well as how to market global brands locally.
+Explore how some of the seemingly non-marketing issues of globalization have marketing implications.
+Learn how to market U.S. products abroad and global brands locally.

 Sales Force Management (MRKT 458)